Dining and Meal Plan Accommodations and Special Requests

 New members who purchase a non-qualifying meal plan from the chapter and are first-year students living in campus housing are required to maintain an NC State Dining meal plan from the roster of plans available to them, even if they add additional meals from the chapter.

-Any first-year student living in campus housing that either has dietary needs that cannot be met by the chapter meal plan or that severs their chapter membership with the chapter and thus ends their participation in the chapter meal plan, is no longer exempt from the requirement to participate in a campus meal plan and must select a campus meal plan.
+Any first-year student living in on-campus housing who either has dietary needs that cannot be met by the chapter meal plan or severs their chapter membership with the chapter and thus ends their participation in the chapter meal plan, is no longer exempt from the requirement to participate in a campus meal plan.
+They must select a campus meal plan, which will be priced on a prorated basis.

-Members of the Greek Village Chapters purchasing a Chapter meal plan shall be billed for and pay for the meal plan through the University Cashier’s Office.
-Credits received from an NC State Dining meal plan cancellation would be applied to the student’s account as would charges for the Chapter meal plan.
+Like NC State Dining meal plans, Chapter meal plans are billed through the University Cashier’s Office.
+Credits received from changes to NC State Dining meal plan change will be applied to the student’s account as would charges for the Chapter meal plan and new Greek New Member or other NC State Dining plan.